lmf5103510/SuperComputing-for-BigData/README.md

 # SuperComputing-for-BigData
-Here is the three labs for course ET4310 Supercomputing for Big Data.
+Here are the three labs for course ET4310 Supercomputing for Big Data.